JNK234/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-Contains notebooks and material supporting to NLP with PyTorch and fast.ai
+Contains notebooks and material supporting to NLP